AikeL01/ESP32-Fingerprint-Keypad-Locker/README.md

-# 🔒 ESP32 Biometric Locker System V3
+# 🔒 Biometric Personal Locker System: Fingerprint and PIN

 A secure electronic locker system with dual-factor authentication powered by ESP32, featuring fingerprint and PIN verification.